Jennserene/igt-react-native/README.md

 - root: Project configuration
 - ./tests: Contains all tests
 - ./src: Contains the entirety of the app
-  - api: Contains API-related files
+  - api: Contains API-related files.
+Imported with `@api`
-  - app: Contains the main application files
+  - app: Contains the main application files.
+Imported with `@app`
-  - assets: Contains static assets such as images and fonts
+  - assets: Contains static assets such as images and fonts.
+Imported with `@assets`
-  - components: Contains reusable UI components
+  - components: Contains reusable UI components.
+Imported with `@components`
-  - hooks: Contains custom React hooks
+  - hooks: Contains custom React hooks.
+Imported with `@hooks`
-  - types: Contains TypeScript type definitions
+  - typeDefs: Contains TypeScript type definitions.
+Imported with `@typeDefs`
-  - utils: Contains utility functions and helper files
+  - utils: Contains utility functions and helper files.
+Imported with `@utils`